dannysky10/Data-Structures/README.txt

 *************
 The Program
 *************
-This Program is to create a stack ADT implemented using a linked list.
+This Program creates a stack ADT implemented using a linked list.

 ************